March A Fairweather Friend As Serious Storms Hit East And West Coasts

 A flash flood watch was in effect for the region into Thursday and forecasters called for several inches of rain from "a large and powerful storm system," with warnings that debris flow was likely.

-In Los Angeles, the Fire Department was offering free sandbags, and urging residents to remain alert.
+In Los Angeles, the Fire Department was offering free sandbags and urging residents to remain alert.
 Officials called for evacuations beginning 6 p.m. local time.

-Mudslides have already been a scourge in nearby Santa Barbara and Ventura Counties, where the Thomas Fire was contained earlier this year.
+Mudslides have already been a scourge in nearby Santa Barbara and Ventura counties, where the Thomas Fire was contained earlier this year.
 The state's largest wildfire on record burned for weeks, ravaging hillsides and leading to January's deadly mudslides.

 Door-to-door mandatory evacuation order notifications in the Extreme Risk areas began early this morning.
 Based on contacts made so far, the vast majority of residents are taking this evacuation order seriously and have left the area.
 We appreciate your continued cooperation. pic.twitter.com/Mj5igbuISn— Santa Barbara County (@countyofsb) March 20, 2018